 Child custody cases are emotionally stressful for everyone who must experience them in the Oklahoma City, OK, family court system.
-Whether you are divorcing your spouse and the two of you have children, or you are an unmarried parent seeking a legal custody order, it’s vital to understand what the child custody determination process entails and what you can expect as your case unfolds.
+Whether you are divorcing your spouse and the two of you have children, or you are an unmarried parent seeking a legal custody order, it’s vital to understand what the child custody determination process in Oklahoma City entails and what you can expect as your case unfolds.
 The following are some of the most common questions parents have about child custody determinations in Oklahoma City, OK.
 Review these questions and answers as you prepare for your impending custody case.

 Q: Do I Need to Go to Court to Resolve a Custody Dispute?